 S-Corporation shareholders can’t deduct the cost of medical insurance paid by their Corporation if they own or are directly related to a 2% or greater stockholder, explains Weil.

 He adds, “The good news is they can deduct 100% of the cost of medical insurance on their personal tax return, but to do so they must meet two tests: 1) The cost of said medical insurance must be included in their W-2 for the Corporation, and 2) The W-2 income must be greater than the cost of the health insurance.”

 Tax Tip #10: Consider becoming an S Corporation

 If you are not already incorporated, Weil suggests considering converting your business to a Subchapter S Corporation.
 “This will reduce your liability, give you more control over the FICA taxes you pay, enhance business credibility, and separate your business from your personal assets,” he says.

 These tax tips for small business owners are only a primer of the steps you can take to reduce your tax liability.
-To start your business off on the right foot in 2019, review and compare the leading tax preparation companies now!
+To start your business off on the right foot, review and compare the leading tax preparation companies now!